elsampsa/valkka-examples/docs/_build/html/_sources/timetable.txt

 Coming features
 ---------------

-We'd like to see the following features in the first alpha release 1.0.0, coming online probably before end of 2018.
+We'd like to see the following features in the first beta release, coming online probably before end of 2018.

 - Interserver communication - mirroring and sharing live and file streams using RTSP.
 - ValkkaFS filesystem, designed for recording large amounts of video.